mbarosendal/PythonDataAnalysis_Experiment/README.md

-# C# ↔ Python Analytics Integration
+# C# and Python Analytics Integration

 This project demonstrates how an ASP.NET Core backend (C#) can leverage a Python analytics service to generate summaries and PDF reports from student activity data.